-Looking at some 400 million year old fossils of several fish, “Psarolepis and Andreolepis are among the earliest bony fishes, so we believe that their lack of tooth enamel is primitive and not a specialization.
+Looking at some 400 million-year-old fossils of two fish, “Psarolepis and Andreolepis are among the earliest bony fishes, so we believe that their lack of tooth enamel is primitive and not a specialization.
 It seems that enamel originated in the skin, where we call it ganoine, and only colonized the teeth at a later point,” explains Per Ahlberg, Professor of Evolutionary Organismal Biology at Uppsala University.(2)

 So did you learn anything today about how evolution works?
-Are you convinced that your tooth enamel was a by product of some ancient ancestral fish and its strange but wondrous ability to evolve enamel-like skin?
-Are you surprised that our genome does not every once in awhile produce a person with enamel-skin disease or maybe a fish instead of a human?
+Are you convinced that your tooth enamel was a by-product of some ancient ancestral fish and its strange but wondrous ability to evolve enamel-like skin?
+Are you surprised that our genome does not every once in a while produce a person with the enamel-skin disease or maybe a fish instead of a human?
 And how does an inert substance “colonize” a tissue anyway?
 In any context, colonize means an active, direct, deliberate and willful subversion of living entities onto or into a new region.
 This is all beyond rational.

 I don’t believe it.
 I do not have that kind of faith when real facts and hard science show that random changes and chance never create order or organize into complexity.
 There are many who believe this little story though.
 The same people who accept their little story will also reject their little tooth fairy story as blind faith.
 They are convinced it is fact.
 And because they believe it is factual, they will have no reason to look for evidence to prove it is valid.
 So the story will compound until, like in a cartoon, mud evolves in people.